 Fear of Infection

-Many are paying attention to the bacteria that could be developing on farms because of the overuse of antibiotics and then, resulting infections in humans.
-It is worth repeating that the more we are exposed to antibiotics – because they do affect the meat, eggs and dairy products we buy, the less effective those drugs will be when we really need them.
+Many are paying attention to the bacteria that could be developing on farms because of the overuse of antibiotics and then, resulting in infections in humans.
+It is worth repeating that the more we are exposed to antibiotics, they more resistant bacterias that may develop.
+They do affect the meat, eggs and dairy products we buy; the less effective those drugs will be when we really need them.

 On farms they already have difficulty in treating strains of E. Coli and salmonella, which has evolved in recent years.